bfncs/slides-archunit/index.md

 ArchUnit test communicate architectural intent.

-And are always up to date.
+And are always up-to-date.

+Notes:
+ArchUnit rules can be a tool to talk about architecture in a team or between teams.

 ---